 Phoenix Real Estate Trends to Watch for 2026

-Looking ahead to 2026, the Phoenix housing market is expected to be steady and competitive, according to predictions.
+Looking ahead through the rest of 2026, the Phoenix housing market is expected to remain balanced, according to predictions.
 But, with growth dependent on interest rates and inventory levels, predictions are uncertain.

 For sellers, this means a balanced market, and slower than 2021’s frenzy but far from a downturn.